-Use a dry limb for the mounting pole or beaver may eat it.
+Baited Body-gripping trap for beaver Use a dry limb for the mounting pole or beaver may eat it.
 Use fresh poplar if available, for bait.
 The crosspole is lashed to the mounting pole above the ice to prevent loss of the trap.
 Change the bait to fish for otter.

-A small platform is attached to a large limb.
+Baited beaver set using a foothold A small platform is attached to a large limb.
 The double long-spring is wired to the board.
 The trap chain is attached near the bottom of the limb to prevent the beaver from reaching the surface.
 A wire also runs from the chain to the crosspole above the ice.
+Set body-gripping traps so that the trigger is on the bottom to reduce fur damage

-Teepee set under ice for beaver

-The teepee set is made on land and submerged under ice.
+Teepee set under ice for beaver The teepee set is made on land and submerged under ice.
 It can be baited or placed in front of a bank den.
 Note that the trigger is set on the bottom.
 Many trappers do this so that the trigger wires will encounter a beaver's belly instead of the back.
 If fur damage from the triggers occurs, it is preferable for it to be on the belly side.